lvgl/docs_old/en/_build/html/_sources/object-types/calendar.md.txt

 ## Styles
 You can set the styles with `lv_calendar_set_style(btn, LV_CALENDAR_STYLE_..., &style)`.

-- **LV_CALENDAR_STYLE_BG** Style of the background using the `body` properties and the style of the date numbers using the `text` properties. `body.padding.left/rigth/bottom` paddig will be added on the edges. around the date numbers.
+- **LV_CALENDAR_STYLE_BG** Style of the background using the `body` properties and the style of the date numbers using the `text` properties. `body.padding.left/rigth/bottom` padding will be added on the edges. around the date numbers.
 - **LV_CALENDAR_STYLE_HEADER** Style of the header where the current year and month is displayed. `body` and `text` properties are used.
 - **LV_CALENDAR_STYLE_HEADER_PR** Pressed header style, used when the next/prev. month button is being pressed. `text` properties are used by the arrows.
 - **LV_CALENDAR_STYLE_DAY_NAMES** Style of the day names. `text` properties are used by the day texts and `body.padding.top` determines the space above the day names.